-Covid: Some shielders still in 'lockdown' 19 months on
+Covid: Some shielders still in lockdown 19 months on

 - Published

-While many have enjoyed the freedom of relaxed Covid restrictions, it's been a different story for those shielding.
+While many have enjoyed the freedom of relaxed Covid restrictions, it has been a different story for those shielding.

 Although shielding officially ended in April, for many life has never returned to anything resembling normality.